4 Tips for Living with a Roommate in College

 While housing offices do everything they can to create successful matches, not every living situation pans out perfectly—and that’s OK!
 Whether you need support that a roommate simply can’t provide or your habits and personalities just don’t wind up being similar enough to create a mutually beneficial dynamic, there are resources to help you.

 For instance, the Community Counseling Center at Azusa Pacific University helps students process their roommate situation (or any life situation).
-Additionally, Resident Advisors are present in every residance hall to help sort through potential issues, and the Office of Residence Life is there for students who wish to change rooms.
+Additionally, Resident Advisors are present in every residence hall to help sort through potential issues, and the Office of Residence Life is there for students who wish to change rooms.

 At APU, the Residence Life team is committed to creating enriching experiences through community living.
 There are a number of valid reasons why you may potentially become frustrated or discouraged in your living situation.
 Knowing that there is always help for situations that may not go as hoped can take an immense amount of pressure off you and your roommate!